MosheBerman/KosherCocoa/README.md

 License:
 ---
-KosherCocoa is hereby released under the modified LGPL License, version 3.
-See [LICENSE.md](https://github.com/MosheBerman/KosherCocoa/blob/master/LICENSE.md) for the full text.
+KosherCocoa is hereby released under the modified LGPL License, version 2.1.
+See [the full text of the license](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) on the GNU website.